gaurang053/PetStore/README.md

 	|username|password|
 	|test|test@123|
 ```
-* Add new methods with Given, When and Then Annotation in new/existing Step Defination File
+* Add new methods with Given, When and Then Annotation in new/existing Step Defination class file
 *************************   Sample Class File  *************************

 @RunWith(SerenityRunner.class)